Adam Beaudry

-Adam James Beaudry (born 18 April 2006) is an American soccer player who plays as a goalkeeper for Colorado Rapids.
+Adam James Beaudry (born April 18, 2006) is an American soccer player who plays as a goalkeeper for Major League Soccer club Colorado Rapids.

 Early life

-Beaudry was born on 18 April 2006.
+Beaudry was born on April 18, 2006.
 Born in O'Fallon, Missouri, United States, he started playing soccer at the age of four and is the son of a goalkeeper father.
 Beaudry grew up in Castle Pines, Colorado.

 Club career

 As a youth player, Beaudry joined the youth academy of Real Colorado.
 Following his stint there, he joined the youth academy of Colorado Rapids in 2022 and was promoted to the club's senior team ahead of the 2024 season.

-Subsequently, he was sent on loan to Colorado Springs Switchbacks FC in 2025, where he made six league appearances and scored zero goals.
+Subsequently, he was sent on loan to Colorado Springs Switchbacks FC in 2025, where he made six league appearances.

+In February 2026, Loudoun United FC announced they had acquired Beaudry on loan for the 2026 USL Championship season.

 International career

 Beaudry is a United States youth international.
 During the autumn of 2025, he played for the United States men's national under-20 soccer team at the 2025 FIFA U-20 World Cup.